-Together, EU NAVFOR, EUCAP NESTOR and EUTM form a coherent, integrated CSDP package supporting the EU’s Strategic Framework for the Horn of Africa.
+Together, EU NAVFOR, EUCAP Nestor and EUTM Somalia form a coherent, integrated CSDP package supporting the EU’s Strategic Framework for the Horn of Africa.

 The EU’s multi-facetted engagement in the Horn of Africa is guided by the “Strategic Framework for the Horn of Africa”.
 It defines five priorities for EU action: building robust and accountable political structures; contributing to conflict resolution and prevention; mitigating security threats emanating from the region; promoting economic growth, and supporting regional economic cooperation.

 To coordinate these efforts, since 1 January 2012, the EU appointed a Special Representative to the Horn of Africa.
 He was tasked to initially focus on Somalia and the regional dimensions of the conflict there, as well as on piracy, which has its root causes in the instability of Somalia.